 Use the context menu of the left column to hide/show or copy the addresses:

 The right-hand column displays the ASCII character equivalents of the memory values.

 When you step through the code, CLion highlights the changes that happen in the currently shown memory region:

-Use the Move Memory View to Editor button on the Variables (or Watches) tab to open Memory View in the editor:
+Use the button on the Variables (or Watches) tab to open the memory view in the editor.

 This way, you can open two independent memory windows, in the Debug tool window and in the editor:

 Use the Go to field of the Memory View window to jump to a particular address.
 You can enter the address directly as a hex number, specify a pointer variable or an expression evaluating to a pointer, or use the address of operator

 Code completion in this field helps in choosing from the known symbols: